Thread Lift Adelaide

 Using local anaesthetic, the threads are passed into the sagging facial element with a special guide needle.
 The threads are then able to catch on to the droopy soft-tissue and muscle of the desired area.
 Nearly all individuals feel minimal bruising or puffiness for 1-7 days.

 The Thread Lift is not painful and most individuals can return to ordinary activities with makeup the next day.
 The threads stay where they are inserted and, like all inner sutures, are typically well tolerated by the body.

 Candidates for Thread Lift

 The best candidates for a thread facelift are those in their 30’s to 60’s and have a relatively good skin tone.
 Most are starting to have drooping in their face or neck but do not have extremely loose skin or sagging facial regions that might necessitate a more rigorous facelift surgery.
-If signs of aging are relatively minimal, a thread lift may be an effective way to make cosmetic enhancements while avoiding facelift scarring which sometimes occur after more intensive surgical procedures.
+If signs of ageing are relatively minimal, a thread lift may be an effective way to make cosmetic enhancements while avoiding facelift scarring which sometimes occurs after more intensive surgical procedures.

 Which Areas Can Be Treated?

 - Upper and lower cheeksForeheads (brow lift)